google/blockly/README.md

 ## Publishing a new version of the leaphy-blockly package to npm

 In a python-enabled terminal, run `yarn publish`.
 Enter a version number that does not exist yet.
 Wait.
-Boom!
+You will be prompted for npm credentials.
+You will get an error that the version already exists.
+But it will be deployed to npm.

 # Blockly [![Build Status]( https://travis-ci.org/google/blockly.svg?branch=master)](https://travis-ci.org/google/blockly)